Neighbours from Hell: Ports and re-releases

 On 4 March 2005, JoWooD released the game for the GameCube and Xbox exclusively in European territories.
 These versions of the game are not straight ports of the original and feature a selection of levels from the original game and its sequel.

+A Nintendo DS port of the game, titled Neighbours from Hell, was announced in 2007.
+It was released exclusively in Europe on June 30, 2009.
+While the cover art and title imply that the game is a port of the original game, the game only contains the sequel.
+A North American release by DreamCatcher Interactive under the name of Prank'd - Pranking Your Way Around the World was planned and was even rated by the ESRB, but was never released.

 The original Microsoft Windows version was digitally re-released on GOG.com with its sequel by JoWood on June 9, 2009.
 It was released on Steam by Nordic Games on November 7, 2013 after successfully getting Greenlit by the community.

-A Nintendo DS game simply titled Neighbors from Hell was released exclusively in Europe on June 30, 2009.
-While it reuses the cover art from the first game, it is actually a port of On Vacation.

 A mobile port of the game was released worldwide by THQ Nordic for iOS and Android on May 25, 2017 on the App Store and Google Play, respectively.
 A port for macOS was released on the App Store on June 22 of the same year.